Michel Aflaq: The beginning: 1963–1964

-The relationship between the Ba'athists and the Nasserists were at best, uncomfortable.
+The relationship between the Ba'athists and the Nasserists was at best, uncomfortable.
 The Ba'ath Party's rise to power in Iraq and Syria put Nasser, as he put it, "between the hammer and the anvil".
 The establishment of a union between Iraq and Syria would weaken his credentials as a pan-Arab leader.
 Nasser started launching bitter propaganda attacks against the party; Aflaq was dismissed as an ineffectual theorist who was mocked as a puppet "Roman emperor" and accused of being a "Cypriot Christian".
-In several Ba'ath Party meetings Aflaq responded with pure anger, and became an anti-Nasserist.
+In several Ba'ath Party meetings, Aflaq responded with pure anger, and became an anti-Nasserist.
 Because of the position he took, Aflaq had a falling out with al-Bitar who still believed there was a chance to reestablish good ties with Nasser.